trainingdata/AIAssistedImageVideoLabelling/Overview/Complete Feature Set.md

 ---
 title: "Complete Feature Set"
-excerpt: "At TrainingData.io, we believe quality of the machine learning model is dependent on the quality of labelling.
-We empower data-scientists to control the quality of data labelling in the following ways:"
+excerpt: ""
 ---
+At TrainingData.io, we believe quality of the machine learning model is dependent on the quality of labelling.
+We empower data-scientists to control the quality of data labelling in the following ways:
 [block:api-header]
 {
   "title": "Segmentation and Classification"